OpenAI (PII Redaction Guardrails)

 openai.responses.create(...)

-. - Deny → Reasoned failure: On deny, the script surfaces the exact reason (e.g., “PII detected”).
+. - Deny → Reasoned failure: On deny, the script surfaces the exact reason (e.g., “Potential secret/credential detected in prompt”).

 - Audit: Every allow/deny is logged with agent DID, policy version, context snapshot, reason, trust score, etc.